Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

 When creating a project with no integration, you will need to use the Sitecore Cloud CLI.

-- Login to the XM Cloud Deploy App using the CLI
+- Login to the Deploy App using the CLI

   ```ps
   dotnet sitecore cloud login